fiso64/slsk-batchdl/README.md

 Activated when both `--album` and `--aggregate` are enabled. sldl will group shares and download one of each distinct album, starting with the one shared by the most users.
 Note that `--min-shares-aggregate` is 2 by default, meaning that albums shared by only one user will be ignored.
-Album-aggregate mode can be used to (for example) download all albums by an artist.
+Album-aggregate mode can be used to (for example) download the most popular albums by an artist.
 It is recommended to pair it with `--interactive`.

 ## Searching